Carrier Comparison

 Is USPS overnight cheaper than FedEx overnight?

 Yes, USPS Priority Mail Express is typically $5-15 cheaper than FedEx Priority Overnight for the same package weight.
 However, USPS delivers by 6 PM while FedEx delivers by 10:30 AM.
 If morning delivery is not important, USPS offers good savings on overnight shipping.
+The trap is paying that $5-15 premium on every shipment when only some of them actually need the morning window.

 Does USPS guarantee overnight delivery?